 There’s a two‑night minimum stay on Saturday nights; three nights bank holidays.

-Dogs welcome in some bedrooms and public areas (except Mill Room East, Mill Room and Mill Room West and the restaurant) for a charge of £15 a night – give advance notice.
+Dogs are welcome in the Mill Stream and Water Meadow rooms and public areas (except the restaurant) for a charge of £15 a night – give advance notice.
+A bowl and bag of treats will be waiting for them on arrival.
 See more pet-friendly hotels in Suffolk.

 Extra beds or cots can be provided in rooms, £30 a night.
 There’s a children’s menu, and the chef is happy to adapt the main menu (half portions, no sauce…).
 Highchairs, paper, pencils and crayons are always to hand.